Digital Economy incl. Definition, Impact and Future Explained

 As mentioned before, we, the consumer, also changed a lot.
 The customer experience has also evolved with the advent of omnichannel experiences.
 We now speak of an “attention economy” where advertisers, companies and apps pool for the consumers time on the screen (as this is a limited resource).
 So more and more business models evolve around combinng online and offline interactions.
 Today, a customer can discover a product on a brand’s social media page, purchase it on the e-commerce site, and then pick it up in a brick-and-mortar store, connect it with their apps, share experineces with their friend – all without missing a moment.

-And with all this attention grabbing techniques, companies are forced in using digital technologies.
-Either to drive operational efficiencies, offer better services, deliver more “attention catching” products or just improve customer service.
-But also we are forced to adapt to this.
-Our dating life is controlled by algorithms and due to the better choices we don’t want personal connections anymore or we choose our romantic partner like a product on amazon.
+And with all these attention-grabbing techniques, companies are being forced to use digital technologies.
+Either to increase operational efficiency, to provide better services, to deliver more “attention grabbing” products, or simply to improve customer service.
+But we, too, are being forced to adapt.
+Our dating lives are controlled by algorithms, and because of the better choices, we don’t want personal connections anymore, or we choose our romantic partner like a product on Amazon.

 However, the transition to the digital economy has not been smooth for everyone.
-Certain traditional industries have experienced significant disruption because they have not adapted and the pace of technology was sometimes just too fast to react in time.
-We know how it ended long long time ago for Kodak – now imagine how fast it becomes a problem for a company when something like Threads from Meta or ChatGPT from OpenAI becomes over 100 million users in just some days or weeks.
+Some traditional industries have experienced significant disruption because they did not adapt and the pace of technology was sometimes too fast to react in time.
+We know how it ended for Kodak a long time ago – now imagine how quickly it becomes a problem for a company when something like Meta’s Threads or OpenAI’s ChatGPT reaches over 100 million users in just a few days or weeks.

-No matter how we want to look at the impact of technology on business, society and ourselves: in the digital economy, adaptability and innovation are critical to survival and success.
+No matter how we look at the impact of technology on business, society and ourselves, in the digital economy, adaptability and innovation are critical to survival and success.

 Key features of the digital economy